Tunisia’s turmoil is being watched warily around the globe

 Ennahdha itself has distanced itself from more militant Islamists, and its leader, Rachid Ghannouchi, told The Associated Press this week that its critics are using it as a scapegoat for Tunisia’s problems.
 He noted that his party has played a major role in parliament in the decade since the revolution, which opened the way for his return from 22 years of exile in London, and won the most seats in the last legislative elections.

 Some question whether the Gulf states had a role in Tunisia’s current tensions.
-But Tunisian political scientist Mohamed-Dhia Hammami downplayed that speculation, arguing that Tunisians are more focused on day-to-day concerns than the discourse around the Muslim Brotherhood.
+But others argue that Tunisians are more focused on day-to-day concerns than the discourse around the Muslim Brotherhood.

 Meanwhile, Tunisia’s strategic importance to the European Union cannot be overstated.